-2 Final exams cannot be given before their scheduled times.
-Students need to check the final exam schedule before planning return flights or other events at the end of the semester.

-Students are to be in compliance with University, school, and departmental policies regarding Whole Person Assessment requirements.
+- Final exams cannot be given before their scheduled times.
+Students need to check the final exam schedule before planning return flights or other events at the end of the semester. - 3 Students are to be in compliance with University, school, and departmental policies regarding Whole Person Assessment requirements.
+Students should consult the WPA handbooks for requirements regarding general education and the students' majors. - a.
+The penalty for not submitting electronically or for incorrectly submitting an artifact is a zero for that assignment. - b.
+By submitting an assignment, the student gives permission for the assignment to be assessed electronically.